SPFxHeroes/J.A.R.B.I.S.-Labs/Lab7/README.md

     }
     ```

 Go take a break, eat an ice cream, get some coffee.
-We'll be retrieving data from SharePoint next!
+We'll be provisioning lists and adding data to SharePoint next!